aws-ia/terraform-aws-route53-recovery-controller/README.md

 }
 ```

-### Routing control cluster resources and Route 53 alias records
+### Deploy routing control cluster resources and Route 53 alias records

-To define a managed Route 53 ARC cluster for your application, add the following variables to ... .
-In the example shown, substitute your application for `mycoolapp.com`.
+To define a managed Route 53 ARC cluster for your application, add the following Terraform variables.

 ```terraform
 create_recovery_cluster = false